MarioLFB/P2CodeInstitute/README.md

 #### Returning User
 6. Returning to the Website, the User can access the quiz again.
 7. Returning to the Website, the User can find additional information such as who developed the Quiz.
-8 Returning to the Website, the User can find a brief explanation of the Quiz's functionality in terms of cognitive enhancement.
+8. Returning to the Website, the User can find a brief explanation of the Quiz's functionality in terms of cognitive enhancement.
+..
+Returning to the Website, the User can contact the Quiz Developer through a text message located on the Contact Us Page.
+..
+Returning to the Website, the User can find reviews from other users in looping mode, where every 8 seconds a different message is displayed automatically.

 #### Site Owner
 9. As the Owner, it is expected that the User has a clear understanding of the purpose of the Website.